-- In 2020 (valuation date June 30, 2019), the following changes of assumptions were incorporated: - The discount rate used to measure total pension liability decreased from 7.0625% to 7.00%, - In 2019 (valuation date June 30, 2018), the following changes of assumptions were incorporated: - The discount rate used to measure total pension liability decreased from 7.125% to 7.0625%, - The inflation rate decreased from 2.625% to 2.50%, - The mortality assumption was updated to reflect the results of the new experience study and was based on the RP-2014 Healthy Annuitant, Sex Distinct Employee, and Sex Distinct Disabled Lives mortality tables with generational projections using the full generational scale MP2017.
+- In 2022 (valuation date June 30, 2021), the following changes of assumptions were incorporated: - $\circ~$ The discount rate used to measure total pension liability decreased from 7.00% to 6.90%, - In 2020 (valuation date June 30, 2019), the following changes of assumptions were incorporated: - The discount rate used to measure total pension liability decreased from 7.0625% to 7.00%, - In 2019 (valuation date June 30, 2018), the following changes of assumptions were incorporated: - $\circ~$ The discount rate used to measure total pension liability decreased from 7.125% to 7.0625%, - \circ The inflation rate decreased from 2.625% to 2.50%, - The mortality assumption was updated to reflect the results of the new experience study and was based on the RP-2014 Healthy Annuitant, Sex Distinct Employee, and Sex Distinct Disabled Lives mortality tables with generational projections using the full generational scale MP2017.
 The previous valuation set mortality from the RP-2000 Combined Healthy Sex Distinct and Disabled Lives mortality tables with no projection scale. - The salary increase assumption was updated to 3.25% to reflect the results of the new experience study and change to the inflation rate.
-The previous valuation included a range of 3.075% to 5.375%. - There were no changes of benefit assumptions for the year ended June 30, 2018.
+The previous valuation included a range of 3.075% to 5.375%.